-She is a daughter to Datuk Yap Pak Leong, the Senior Independent Non- Executive Director.
-She has no conflict of interest with the Company.
-She has no family relationship with any Director (other than Datuk Yap Pak Leong) and/or major shareholder of the Company and has no conflict of interest with the Company.
-She has no convictions for any offences within the past five (5) years other than traffic offence, and there are no public sanction or penalty imposed on her by the relevant regulatory bodies during the financial year 2021.
+She is a daughter to Datuk Yap Pak Leong, the Senior Independent Non-Executive Director.
+She has no conflict of interest with the Company and no family relationship with any Director (other than Datuk Yap Pak Leong) and/or major shareholder of the Company.
+She has no convictions for any offences within the past five (5) years other than traffic offence, and there are no public sanction or penalty imposed on her by the relevant regulatory bodies during the financial year 2022.